API Reference/

 Webhooks

 ZiB sends signed POST requests to your configured webhook URL when files, encoding jobs, and AI jobs change state.
-There are two ways to configure delivery:

 Headers